mongodb-developer/GenAI-Showcase/apps/local-bot/README.md

 ### Step 3.2: Loading Documents and Creating a Vector Search Index

 Now, load documents, process them with LangChain, and store them as vector embeddings in MongoDB.
-This setup allows MongoDB Atlas to perform fast vector-based searches.
+This setup allows MongoDB to perform fast vector-based searches.

 ```python
 from langchain_ollama import OllamaEmbeddings